whitneyburton/portfolios/students/1507/regis-boudinot/20160121-regis-boudinot-m4.markdown

 I gave feedback to a number of my classmates and they were happy that my feedback was actionable and supportive.

+**Adam is a JavaScripter.
+His interest in promises, closures, and all that is new JS frameworks is contagious.**

+He continuously pushes why it’s so great!

+His second time through Module 3 has shown a lot of improvement.
+He has a lot less stress, and seems to really enjoy the deep learning of what he already did!

+*The only negatives I have for Adam is that he can bring people down with him when he gets sad.
+The same can be said for me though.
+So this is more of a description on how much people care about him.*

+Keep crushin’ it!

 Here are some examples:

 ### Playing a Part